microsoft/FluidExamples/brainstorm/README.md

 3. Run `npm run start` to start the client
 5. Navigate to `http://localhost:3000` in a browser tab

-This package is based on the [Create React App](https://reactjs.org/docs/create-a-new-react-app.html), so much of the Create React App documentation applies.

 | :memo: NOTE                                                                                              |
 |:---------------------------------------------------------------------------------------------------------|